RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 And that's it.
 You've just pushed to GitHub!

-### Pulling, Merging and Fetching
-Now that we have just pushed to GitHub, lets talk about how we can move files in the opposite direction.
-Onto our local machine, from a remote repository.

-#### Pulling

-#### Merging

-#### Fetching

 ## Conclusion
-My suggestion after following along to this tutorial is to continue using Gitt and GitHub for all personal projects.
+After following along to this tutorial I suggest continuing to use Git and GitHub for all personal projects.
 Even essays or word documents.
+(Think of it as free cloud storage!)

-After incorporating this into your workflow starts to feel more natural, it will be much easier to pursue learning some of the more advanced features and functionality that Git has to offer.
+After incorporating this into your workflow, using Git will start to feel more natural and it will be much easier to pursue learning some of the more advanced features and functionality that Git has to offer.